mhenke/cfwheels-training/00-b-whattobring.md

 ### Prepare your Computer

-To cover the maximum amount of material during the class, you’ll need to configure your laptop **in advance** of attendance.
-Please see the [Preparation for Wheels Projects](https://github.com/mhenke/cfwheels-training/blob/develop/00-c-preparation.textile) for the details on configuring the software you’ll need.
+To cover the maximum amount of material during the class, you'll need to configure your laptop **in advance** of attendance.
+Please see the [Preparation for Wheels Projects](https://github.com/mhenke/cfwheels-training/blob/develop/00-c-preparation.textile) for the details on configuring the software you'll need.